plurid/plurid/CONTRIBUTING.md

 baselines under `e2e/__snapshots__/`. `fixtures.spec.ts` picks the fixture up by itself.
 A new flag goes into the registry the same way (the panel and the docs follow).

+Two traps: the suite REUSES a server already listening on 5273 (`reuseExistingServer`), so a server orphaned by a killed run keeps serving an old bundle — `lsof -nP -i :5273` before trusting a browser result; and the strict / regenerate decision lives in `visual.spec.ts` (from `testInfo.config.updateSnapshots` and `VISUAL_STRICT`), never in the config, because a worker process does not see the CLI's arguments.
+The budget is an absolute `maxDiffPixels` (120): a ratio let a 22×20 control vanish unnoticed.

 ## Build gotchas (tsup / esbuild)